kovitikus/hecate-mud/docs/general/mud_online_hosting.md

 * [Table of Contents](https://github.com/kovitikus/hecate/blob/master/docs/general/mud_online_hosting.md#table-of-contents)
 * [Evennia - Getting Started - Linux Setup](https://github.com/evennia/evennia/wiki/Getting-Started#linux-install)

+> At the moment of this tutorial's writing, Evennia has only been reported to work properly with 3.7 or 3.8, but you can check the [Getting Started](https://www.evennia.com/docs/latest/Getting-Started.html) instructions to see if there are any changes.
+For installation of later Python versions, simply change the 3.8 sections of the following command to 3.9, for example.
+If you are uncertain or lost, ask the community for help.
+Elements of the installation process change, whereas documents such as this one may not be updated to reflect those changes.

 Connect to the Droplet server with SSH as your regular user, if not already connected.
 If already connected and logged in as root, use `su - username` to switch to your normal user account.

 Use `sudo apt-get update` just to be certain all package information is up-to-date.

-> At the moment of this tutorial's writing, Evennia has only been reported to work properly with 3.7 or 3.8, but you can check the [Getting Started](https://www.evennia.com/docs/latest/Getting-Started.html) instructions to see if there are any changes.
-For installation of later Python versions, simply change the 3.8 sections of the following command to 3.9, for example.

 Ubuntu 20.04 is currently using Python 3.8.5, so you must install 3.8 versions.